-The difference between cross-selling and upselling is implied in their names.
-Cross-selling is adding to a sale by selling additional, lateral products that complement the initial purchase.
-Upselling is adding to a purchase by selling a prospect on an upgraded or enhanced version of the original product itself.
+The difference between cross-selling and upselling is in their names.
+Cross-selling adds to a sale through additional, lateral products that complement the initial purchase.
+Upselling adds to a purchase by selling a prospect an upgraded or enhanced version of the original product.

 How to Cross-Sell and Upsell